department-of-veterans-affairs/vets-website/va-gov/pages/life-insurance/file-appeal-for-tsgli.md

 You may need to send other documents with your form if either of these is true:

 <h3>If you have new evidence or documents to support your appeal</h3>
-Send it in with your form.
+Please send this in with your form.
 Evidence may include documents like a doctor’s report, police report, or supporting statement from someone familiar with your condition or situation.

 <b>Be sure to point out what's new:</b>
 <ul>